 The growth of the Yadkin Valley AVA has certainly been felt in Surry County.
 The Surry County Wine Trail now features 19 wineries.

-Fourteen wineries now operate in the county: Adagio, Carolina Heritage, Elkin Creek, Grassy Creek, Haze Gray, Herrera Vineyards, Hutton Vineyards, JOLO Vineyards, Old North State, Round Peak, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.
+Seventeen of those 20 wineries are located in the county: Adagio, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Herrera Vineyards, Hidden Vineyard, Hutton Vineyards, JOLO Vineyards, Old North State, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.